Tejees/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

   <validation step="3379fa81-ffc4-49c5-82db-97274e81a612" />

 ### Task 2 - Connect to SQL Server on an Azure Virtual Machine

+In this task you will be connecting to SQL Server on an Azure Virtual Machine which involves accessing the VM using its public IP and SQL credentials via tools like SSMS.

 1. On the **Overview** page for the virtual machine, select the **Connect** pulldown and select **Connect**.